Last Updated on by Mitch Rezman

 What to feed that beautiful feathered being in the cage across the room?

 Facebook is an endless source of poorly regurgitated information about everything from bird chops to smoothies (really?)

-Let’s take the time to stop and think about what the professionals, the veterinarians, the ornithologists, the scientists, that have already contributed to the discussion of feeding your bird?
+Let’s take the time to stop and think about what the professionals, the veterinarians, the ornithologists, and the scientists, have already contributed to the discussion of feeding your bird.

 There are certain environmental facts that are indisputable.